999Ali999/999Ali999/README.md

-I am a Software Engineer with almost 3 years of experience, for the past year i had my internship at the Apple Developer Academy and started learning iOS development with Swift and SwiftUI.
+I am a Software Engineer with almost 3 years of experience. for the past year i had my internship at the Apple Developer Academy and started learning iOS development with Swift and SwiftUI.
 I developed five apps, working with five different teams each time with four other teammates, and tested our apps with over 100 users.
 I learned a completely new environment to develop in (Apple environment) within just two months.
 I am honoured to say that I was among the top winners of the Apple WWDC Swift Student Challenge 2024 ([more info on my LinkedIn](https://www.linkedin.com/feed/update/urn:li:activity:7179211129062047744/)).

 Throughout my career, I have demonstrated super flexibility in learning new technologies quickly and delivering high-quality results.
 In terms of communication, I have worked as the project and team lead for two of the projects we built in the Academy so far.I learned a ton from working with different people, i made sure that we are on time for shipping our MVP, while fostering a super friendly environment in our team.